Who We Are

 We are also non-partisan in our ratings.
 We rate each candidate in every contested election according to the same criteria, regardless of the candidate’s party, and regardless of the endorsements the candidate may have received.

 Our goal is to help Cuyahoga County voters elect good judges.
 Our ratings tell voters, in simple language, whether we think that a candidate will make a good judge.
 Our rating page links to a biography for every candidate we rate, and information about the state or municipal court where the candidates seek office.
 Although our perspectives vary, we agree that knowledgeable, fair and respectful judges are essential for our community.

 In 2001, the founders of the Coalition started discussing how lawyers and concerned citizens could better inform voters about the importance of voting in judicial elections and lawyers’ opinions of the candidates’ qualifications.
 After months of preparation, member organizations jointly interviewed judicial candidates for the first time before the 2002 general election, and jointly published the organizations’ separate ratings.

 Since then, we have rated judicial candidates in every election for Cuyahoga County courts, the Supreme Court and municipal courts.
 Most judicial candidates have cooperated in our process.
 Our work has earned praise from the media and from voters.
 Many people tell us that they rely on our ratings when they vote.

-As a result of this intensive work, the Coalition adopted new By Laws as of July 1, 2019 and several new policies and process changes.
+As a result of this intensive work, the Coalition adopted new Bylaws in 2020 and several new policies and process changes.
 For more details about the changes made, see our JCRC Annual Report.